voorhessjohn/ITC102_Homework/crowdsource.md

 ##Penguin's Crowdfunding Idea:
 + Purpose: Raise money for Nepal's earthquake relief organizations (specific organization tbd)  -Dev
 + Target Audience: Gamers, especially friends of the person(s) that volunteer to participate.
-+ Idea: Host a gaming marathon, similar to  https://pledgeit.org/jessejames and https://desertbus.org/  -John/Tom/Andree
++ Idea: Host a gaming marathon, similar to  https://pledgeit.org/jessejames and https://desertbus.org/  -**John**/Tom/Andree
   + People to pledge a dollar amount for every time a player saves the princess in Super Mario Brothers on the original NES in a certain time frame - but here’s the catch - it’s someone who is terrible at video games and has never saved the princes despite playing Mario Brothers for a long time.
 It might be fun to watch someone go from being terrible at it to being boringly good in a day.
 Technically, it can be beaten in as little as ~5mins.
 Maybe after a certain number of wins, the player has to play at some disadvantage, like one-handed.
 Or maybe get bonus points for beating it blindfolded.
-I’ve seen someone beat the first two levels blindfolded. -John
+I’ve seen someone beat the first two levels blindfolded. -**JOHN**

 ###What needs to be done ahead of time?
 + Pick a specific organization to donate to, get photos/materials to help promote the cause.